-They stayed up late that night.
-They considered each other.
+They stayed up late that night, considering each other.
 Barbara and Claude had come from opposite ends of the country.
-They were an odd set -- the waitress and the data entry clerk, the one who worked to change and the one that had given up hope, the lady and the alcoholic.
-And so on.
+They were an odd set – the waitress and the data entry clerk, the one who wanted to change and the one who had given up hope, the lady and the alcoholic.

 They could not have been more different.

-And yet by an impossibly twisted myriad of events, they were set on paths that pointed to the same low-ceilinged apartment in Conseil, New York.
-They had lived together for two years.
+And yet, by an impossibly twisted myriad of events, they were set on paths that pointed to the same low-ceilinged apartment in Conseil, NY, and had lived together for two years.

 Even during the dark hours of that night it was awfully hot, and when daylight came it only got worse.
-The sun reached a burning pitch by late afternoon, made summer hell for anyone without air conditioning.
-The temperature had been threatening to become languid and feverish for the past few days, so the sweat beaded on people’s foreheads and dripped down their noses.
-Humidity poured over everything within reach.
-Walking felt like swimming through a ladle of piping mushroom stew.
+The sun reached a burning pitch by late afternoon.
+Humidity poured over everything.

 Barb was away.
 The apartment was quiet.
-He supposed the heat didn’t bother her as much.
 Claude was stretched on the floor, a table fan ruffling his hair and cooling his face.
 He was acutely aware of how his shirt stuck uncomfortably to his skin as he scrolled aimlessly through his phone.
-Everyone he knew seemed to be on vacation or enjoying the hot weather.

-He turned onto his side and let the phone fall to rest on the ground.
+He turned onto his side and let the phone fall on the ground.
 It buzzed.
 He picked it back up.
 It was a text.
-He squinted, eyes dry, and angled the fan away from his face.
-Just a text.
 Here is what it said:

 “Just thought you should know.”

-It was from an unknown number, but Claude Holmann did not shoot back a “wrong person” or “check the number.”
-He had a funny feeling in the pit of his chest.
-He knew who it was.
+It was from an unknown number, but Claude Holmann knew who it was.
 And the texts were for him.
 Somehow, he found a smile playing on his lips.

 He read them, again and again, unable to look away.
-The texts were like roadkill, horrible and yet intriguing enough to keep eyes glued to it.
-His arms felt stiff and bloodless, his thumbs hovered over the keyboard, did not type, just floated, because how is one supposed to respond to the death of a parent over text?
+The texts were like roadkill, horrible and yet intriguing.
+His thumbs hovered over the keyboard.
+How is one supposed to respond to the death of a parent over text?

-She will go back to the summer of 2005, when she is sixteen.
-It is that time of day when the shadows stretch and warp, caricatures four times as tall as their owner.
-The light has started to fade from the sky, the sun has turned a rosy shade of gold.
-It reflects off the water of Lake Huck, where two girls are standing on a dock, hair dripping.
-Their names are Barb and Laurie.
+Barbara Hope Bessler will go back to the summer of 2005, when she is 16.
+It is that time of day when the shadows stretch and warp.
+The sun reflects off the water of Lake Huck, where two girls – Barb and Laurie – are standing on a dock, hair dripping.
 They have known each other since the seventh grade.

 “One last swim in the ol’ lake.”

 Laurie smiled morosely.
 “Me neither,” she agreed.
 “They move us around a lot.
 I wish we could stay.”
 She paced back and forth, leaving wet footprints as she slicked the water from her arms.
 “I guess it could have been worse.
-Four years is a long time for mum.
-Air force doesn’t tend to stick around.”
+Four years is a long time for mom.
+Air Force doesn’t tend to stick around.”

-They walked for a few minutes like this, in amiable quiet, murmuring every so often about something or other.
-It didn’t seem like there was much to say.
-Walking to the place where Barb lived had more gravity than it used to -- everything did, because it was the last time.
-It looked like most houses in Dunkley.
-The front porch had been recently repaired.
-It was a place the Besslers cherished dearly.
+Walking to the place where Barb lived had more gravity than it used to – everything did, because it was the last time.
+It looked like most houses in Dunkley; the Besslers cherished it dearly.
 Laurie dug her toes into the grass, taking a deep breath.